Limited launch: MAY batch, 85% claimed

 This buccal absorption route has real science behind it.
 A study published in the International Journal of Pharmaceutics found that caffeine delivered through the buccal cavity (via chewing gum, in this case) was absorbed faster than caffeine swallowed in capsule form.
 The rate of absorption was measurably higher, though total bioavailability was comparable once normalized for the amount of caffeine released.

 A separate review in the journal Psychopharmacology confirmed that caffeinated chewing gum is absorbed more quickly through the buccal mucosa compared to capsule delivery.
-The takeaway: oral cavity absorption can speed up onset.
-You feel it faster.
+The takeaway: oral-cavity absorption can speed up onset compared with swallowing a capsule.
+That means the effect may come on faster.
 This is the core delivery principle behind wip energy pouches and similar products.

 Wip says most users keep the pouch in for about 20 minutes or longer, depending on flavor duration.